webplatform/docs/tutorials/audio/intro_web_audio_api_2/index.md

 ''A context with a processor between the source and destination''

-Be sure you understand how the nodes are created and linked together as described in [http://docs.webplatform.org/wiki/tutorials/intro_web_audio_api_1 part 1] before proceeding with this part of the tutorial.
+Be sure you understand how the nodes are created and linked together as described in [http://docs.webplatform.org/wiki/tutorials/intro_web_audio_api_1 Part 1] before proceeding with this part of the tutorial.

 ==A simple processor node==